 We make all responses to formal consultations available for public inspection, unless the respondent requests otherwise.
 We will not regard a standard confidentiality statement in an email message as a request for non-disclosure.

-We will carefully consider your feedback to this consultation and plan to issue a response in autumn/winter 2019.
+We will carefully consider your feedback to this consultation and plan to issue a response in H1 2020.